Suzuki Alto: Other markets

 Most export markets received the passenger car version, which would have been badged "Suzuki Fronte" in Japan, but were usually sold as Altos abroad.
 When equipped with the 543 cc F5A engine, the export model code is SB305.
 Most cars sold outside of Japan, however, received the larger (0.8 litres) F8B engine and the SB308 model code.
+The locally produced Alto (SB308) went on sale in New Zealand in October 1985; as with its predecessor, it was the cheapest new car available in that market.
+It was now built by Suzuki's new, wholly owned subsidiary Suzuki New Zealand.
+South Pacific Suzuki Vehicle Assemblers, who had been assembling the previous generation, were taken over from the Coleman family in early 1984 along with South Pacific Suzuki Distributors.
+Suzuki shut down the plant on the last day of 1988, returning to importing fully built-up cars as production of all models had only been about four cars per day.

 Europe

 The 796 cc, 41 hp-metric F8B-engined CA/CB91 was sold in Europe with either a four-speed manual or two-speed automatic transmission.
 Export Altos were technically speaking Frontes, as this was the name used for passenger versions in Japan.
 They received larger bumpers, making them 105 mm longer and 10 mm wider.
 European Altos received the same facelift as the CA/CB72 did in early 1987 (a little later than in Japan), followed by a market specific facelift in January 1988, unveiled at the Brussels Motor Show.
 This model remained in production (latterly by Maruti Udyog) for the European market until 1993, when it was replaced by an also Maruti-built 1-litre version of the Cervo Mode, which was sold as the Alto until 2002.
 The Maruti 800 did continue to be available under its own name in Europe until 2004, when it could no longer pass emissions and safety requirements.